 Choosing books to review banner

 Starting my own book blog allowed me to create the kind of platform for authors that I was always looking for from reviewers.
-I wanted to be positive, reliable, thorough, and extra promotional.
-And I wanted to put the spotlight on books in the genres that I’ve always loved reading, particularly indie books in genres outside of the popular romance, fantasy, and sci-fi genres.
+I wanted my book reviews to be positive, reliable, thorough, and helpful.
+If I don’t like it, I don’t review it.
+And I wanted to put the spotlight on books in the genres that I’ve always loved reading, particularly indie books with grounded storylines, well-drawn characters, and, above all, strong writing.

 But reviewing has taught me about how difficult it is to achieve these blogging goals.
-I find myself becoming more particular and having to turn down a lot of authors when, as an author myself, I want to help everyone get their book recognized.
+I find myself becoming more particular and having to turn down a lot of authors when I wish I had the time, energy, and ability to read, review, and love all of them.

 How I started reviewing books